Boeing separates airplane production, design

 The new structure creates an "airlines programs" unit headed by Pat Shanahan, a senior vice president currently in charge of production.
 The division will be responsible for the profit and loss of the jet programs in production, and integrating development of new jets into production.

-The division of labour "puts a specific leader in charge of future development," said Boeing spokesman Marc Birtel, and allows Shanahan to focus on production.
+The division of labor "puts a specific leader in charge of future development," said Boeing spokesman Marc Birtel, and allows Shanahan to focus on production.

 Boeing's commercial aviation services unit, which provides support for jets in service, will continue to be led by Lou Mancini, a senior vice president.

-Developing five new planes, including substantial redesign of the 777, is a tall order.
-"Organizationally, it makes sense to have someone who's in charge of all of that," said Scott Hamilton, analyst at Leeham Co in Seattle.

-"The only real risk is will he be stretched too thin," he said.
-"We have to see how Fancher organizes his new responsibility."

-Boeing shares ended down 0.35 percent at $74.02 Monday on the New York Stock Exchange.
+Boeing shares were down 0.4 percent at $74.00 on Monday afternoon on the New York Stock Exchange.

+(This story was fixed to correct misspelling of the names Fancher, Shanahan, Birtel and Mancini.)

-(Reporting by Alwyn Scott in New York; editing by Lisa Von Ahn, Matthew Lewis, Bob Burgdorfer and Bernard Orr)
+(Reporting by Alwyn Scott in New York; editing by Lisa Von Ahn, Matthew Lewis and Bob Burgdorfer)

 SINGAPORE Oil rose on Tuesday, supported by an OPEC-led effort to cut output, but rising production elsewhere kept prices within the narrow range that has contained them so far this year.